-- If an <option-explicit-directive> is present within a module, the variable declaration mode of the module is explicit-mode. - If an <option-explicit-directive> is not present within a module, the variable declaration mode of the module is implicit-mode. - An <option-explicit-directive> can occur at most once in a procedural-module-declaration-section> or <class-module-declaration-section>.
+- If an <option-explicit-directive> is present within a module, the variable declaration mode of the module is explicit-mode. - If an <option-explicit-directive> is not present within a module, the variable declaration mode of the module is implicit-mode. - An <option-explicit-directive> can occur at most once in a <procedural-module-declarationsection> or <class-module-declaration-section>. - If a <procedural-module-declaration-section> or <class-module-declaration-section> does not contain a <option-explicit-directive> the variable declaration mode for the module is implicitmode.